srg-imperial/GrayC/ISSTA-2023-AE/README.md

 After you have successfully loaded our docker image (or installed it from source GrayC), you can follow the instruction below to reproduce the results in Section 5 of our paper.

-## III.A Results you can reproduced with this artifact
+## III.A Results you can reproduce with this artifact

-We now discuss how to reproduce the results with short fuzzing campaign, each of which takes 10 minutes.
-We reproduce results from Section 5.
+We now discuss how to reproduce the results with a short fuzzing campaign, each of which takes 10 minutes, for Section 5.
-Note: in the paper the fuzzing campaign are 24 hours longs, repeated 10 times, which will bring the testing of this part to 2400 hours of fuzzing (because we also have 10 differnet tools).
+Note: in the paper, the fuzzing campaign is 24 hours long, repeated several times, which will bring the testing of this part to over 2000 hours of fuzzing (because we also have several different tools).

 - Table 5: Throughput
 - Figure 2: LLVM coverage
 - Figure 2: GCC coverage